Mesitite: Deposits

 Mesitine spars are among the most widespread carbonate minerals, which is determined primarily by their composition.
 They have been found in all magnesite (carbonate) deposits that contain iron minerals (siderites) in one way or another.
 Traversella (Piedmont) has been considered the typical region from which reference samples of mesitine came since the beginning of the 19th century.

-In the Russian Empire of the 19th century еxcellent museum samples of mesitine spar were found on the Nagolny Ridge (part of the Donetsk Ridge), as well as in the Nerchinsk District.
+In the Russian Empire of the 19th century excellent museum samples of mesitine spar were found on the Nagolny Ridge (part of the Donetsk Ridge), as well as in the Nerchinsk District.
 One of the active mesitite deposits is located in the Magadan Region (the Engteri gold deposit, the Omsukchan Range area).

 The largest number of modern mines with established mesitites are located in Western Australia, and Austria (Carinthia, Salzburg, Tyrol).
 In France, mesitite spars are known from the northeastern deposits of Grand Est, as well as in Occitania and Provence-Alpes region.

 In the early 1920s, Edward Simpson described in some detail the occurrence of mesitites in Western Australia: "...mesitite occurs only as a granular constituent of highly ferruginous serpentines and peridotites which have suffered from deep seated carbonatation.
 Much of the socalled mesitite referred to in local geological literature is in reality breunnerite, the ferruginous variety of magnesite..."
 Until the mid-20th century, pistomesites were also often classified among the more well-known and widespread mesitites.